michelleezhang/swarm-simulator/README.md

         * Python2: numpy, typing
         * Python3: pygame, pandas

-The available user files are listed below.
-The parameters to set in `config.json` are:
+The parameters to set in `config.json` for the example user file, `firefly.py`, are:
 - `firefly.py`
     - USE_INIT_POS: 0
     - COMM_RANGE: 20